thosgood/this-weeks-finds/markdown/201-250/week235.md

 dilute the malonic acid made using carbon-13 nuclei in a lot of ordinary malonic acid made using carbon-12.
 Since 12 is an even number, such carbon atoms have no unpaired spinning neutron in their nuclei.
-So, the ordinary malonic acid serves as an inert \"shield\" that keeps the active molecules well separated most of the time.
+So, the ordinary malonic acid serves as an inert "shield" that keeps the active molecules well separated most of the time.

 So, each active molecule acts like an isolated system, doing its own